The Insider Guide To Living In Malaga As An Expat

 An old city, founded in 770 BC by the Phoenicians, she wears her age extremely well.
 It is one of Spain’s most contemporary urban landscapes yet embraces millennia of history and culture.

-Along with being one of Europe’s safest cities, Málaga offers year-long summers, pristine Mediterranean beaches, incredible cuisine, and accommodates every imaginable lifestyle.
+Along with being one of Europe’s safest cities, Málaga offers year-long summers, pristine Mediterranean beaches, and incredible cuisine and accommodates every imaginable lifestyle.

 Málaga is a great destination for singles of any gender, retirees, digital nomad professionals, and families of all shapes, sizes, and incomes.